minelson12/Intelli-Pence/pages/beatrix.md

 ---

 ## Beatrix Potter
 The Royal Mint released 15 coins in their Beatrix Potter Collection, all designed by Emma Noble, the first of which can be seen below.
+Noble is a designer for the Royal Mint and has also worked on coins for Remembrance Day and the Queen Elizabeth II's Diamond Jubilee.
 {% include feature/image.html objectid="/images/CoinBeatrixPotterbBackgroundRemoved.png" %}

+I currently have 6/15 of these coins, and they are pictured below.
+Peter Rabbit, Potter's most well-known and beloved character, is featured five separate times, and as part of Beatrix Potter's birthday coin.
+The collection features well-known characters in Peter Rabbit's universe.

+In 2016, the Royal Mint released the first five coins in this colleciton to mark Potter's 150th birthday.
+In 2017, the Royal Mint released another four coins, and in 2018 another four.
+In 2020, the final two coins in the collection were released for purchase only, and were uncirculated.

+The rarest of these circulated 50ps are the 2018 Peter Rabbit and Flopsy Bunny, each only having a mintage of 1,400,000.

+Peter Rabbit also appears on special uncirculated £5 coins and 1oz Gold Coins for purchase from the Royal Mint.

 The collection consists of:
 - The 150th Anniversary of the Birth of Beatrix Potter